HamletTanyavong/Mathematics.NET/docs/docs/fundamentals/numeric-types.md

 #### Reduce

-The `Reduce` method simplifies rational numbers by dividing the numerator and denominator by their greatest common divisor.
+The `.Reduce()` method simplifies rational numbers by dividing the numerator and denominator by their greatest common divisor.

 ```csharp
 Rational<int> p = new(6, 9);